OasisDigital/rxjs-closure/README.md

 One missing piece is a packaging of RxJS that can be consumed with full type support by Closure Compiler.
 Note that this is not absolutely necessary, it is possible to use an ES2015-module build of RxJS, which is likely to land in the official RxJS distribution much sooner.
-However, much of Closure's magic ("ADVANCED_OPTIMIZATIONS") is enabled by its understanding of data types in the code it processes.
+However, some of Closure's magic (the most advanced parts of "ADVANCED_OPTIMIZATIONS") are enabled by its understanding of data types in the code it processes.
 The RxJS ES2015-module packaging will not provide this, but the alternative packaging here does.

-As of this writing, I've not yet done side-by-side comparisons to see how much smaller the output is with full typing provided to Closure Compiler.
+The other, more problematic missing piece is a packaging of Angular itself in a way that provides Closure types.
+So far there is no packaging that does this.

-(For the best possible results of course, Angular itself would also need to arrive at Closure with types intact.
-That is probably considerably more complex than this effort - it may only happen if someone inside Google does it.)
+That is probably considerably more complex than this effort.

 ## How to consume this